Tasktheory/ai-assistant/README.md

 ## Overview

-The Company Knowledge Assistant is a Retrieval-Augmented Generation (RAG) chatbot designed to centralize and provide quick, accurate answers to questions about your company's internal documentation.
-It leverages advanced AI models and vector search to understand natural language queries and retrieve relevant information from various sources, presenting it with direct citations.

-This project aims to enhance efficiency in employee onboarding, policy lookups, project documentation, and technical support by providing an intelligent, real-time knowledge assistant.
+The AI Assitant is an AI-powered chatbot designed to serve as your company’s intelligent assistant.
+It combines advanced Retrieval-Augmented Generation (RAG) capabilities to answer detailed questions about internal company documentation with creative AI features that generate visually appealing, brand-consistent marketing materials and SEO-optimized copy from high-level event concepts.

+Whether you need quick, accurate answers about company policies, projects, or onboarding — or want to transform event ideas into professional marketing assets — ASKME seamlessly supports both knowledge management and creative workflows in a single, unified platform.

+This project offers practical experience with AI models, vector search, and full-stack web development to build a versatile tool that boosts productivity and creativity company-wide.

 ## What This Application Does